 A minimum of one piece of photographic ID listed above and a supporting document is required.
 If we are dissatisfied with the quality, further information may be sought before personal data can be released.
 All requests should be made to firstname.lastname@example.org or by writing to us addressed Catherine Helps (DPO), 17 Hatchlands Road, Redhill, RH1 6AA.

-If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Protection Officer who will investigate the matter and respond within 30 days.
-If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law, you can approach the Information Commissioner’s Office (ICO) www.ico.org.uk.
+If you wish to raise a complaint about how we have handled your personal data, you can contact our Data Protection Officer who will investigate the matter and respond within 30 days.
+If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law, you can approach the Information Commissioner’s Office (ICO) at www.ico.org.uk.